 “Far be it from me to expect such from my lawfully wedded husband–”

 “The passion might not come back.
-In a large way it was due to Talthan’s manipulations, because I am not attracted to — “ He swallowed. “ — humans.
+In a large way it was only due to Talthan’s manipulations, because I am not attracted to — “ He swallowed. “ — humans.
 And I may never be the same as I was.
 I still do not know who was really me.”

 Tyrric hesitated.
 “I hope you are right.”